Kamloops NorthPaws: 2023

 The NorthPaws failed to improve on their previous season and finished 2023 last in the North Division with the league worst 12-40 record.
 16,496 total fans attended home games for an average of 717 per game.

 2024

-Outfielder and pitcher Joey Nico (Westmont College) was named player of the week on July 1.
-Nico connected for ten base hits over the week and earned his first home run and save in the NorthPaws' 7-5 win over the Sweets.
+Outfielder and pitcher Joey Rico (Westmont College) was named player of the week on July 1.
+Rico connected for ten base hits over the week and earned his first home run and save in the NorthPaws' 7-5 win over the Sweets.

 On July 9, Joey Rico was selected to represent the NorthPaws in the All Star Game.

 The NorthPaws improved on their 12-42 record from the previous season posting a 15-39 record.
 Despite the improvement, the NorthPaws would still finish last in the north division for the second straight season being twenty games behind the division leading AppleSox.
 8,343 fans attended games for an average of 309.

 The NorthPaws failed to make the playoffs for the second year in a row.